BWV 1 Wie schön leuchtet

 Thanks and sacrifice make ready.

 Heart and spirit are uplifted,

 All life long

 6. Chorus [Verse 7] (S, A, T, B)

 I am, indeed, so truly glad

 Beginning and the ending;

-Come, thou lovely crown of gladness, be not long now,
+Come, thou lovely crown of gladness, do not tarry,

 I await thee with great longing.